bachmeil/the-blog/_posts/2026-06-20-finding-content.md

 ---
 Finding real internet content in 2026 is *extremely* hard.
 It's shocking that it's *this* much harder to find real content than it was 25 years ago.
 Take this is a leading counterexample if someone says technology doesn't regress.

 This page is my personal index of real internet content.
 If it helps anyone else, great.
+Hopefully you can find yourself going down a rabbit hole where you spend hours reading about others careful thoughts and analysis.

 - <https://lxer.com/>
 - <https://bubbles.town/>